 Please note, we cannot guarantee to include everything we receive and that we reserve the right to edit any submissions.

-The final deadline for the next (spring) issue is 9 January 2014.
+The final deadline for the next (summer) issue is Monday 28 April 2014.
 We look forward to hearing from you!

 Upbeat Autumn 2013 (2,907 kb)